liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 }
 ```

-To fix that we have to configure `json` as the adapter (the new library default
+To fix that we had to configure `json` as the adapter (the new library default
 is `attributes`).

 ```ruby